lucylucy83/blog/content/Hands.md

 ---
-title: "Skin Care Tips For Your Body"
+title: Skin Care Tips For Your Hands
-date: 2019-05-14T14:46:10+06:00
+date: 2019-05-14T08:46:10.000+00:00
-description: "We’ve broken down a basic body care routine into five simple steps, and we’re sharing everything you need to know right here.
-Keep reading to find out the key principle to a perfect body skin care routine."
+description: We’ve broken down a basic body care routine into five simple steps, and we’re sharing everything you need to know right here.
+Keep reading to find out the key principle to a perfect body skin care routine.
-type: "featured"
+type: featured
-image: "images/featured-post/Hands.png"
+image: images/featured-post/Hands.png
 categories:
-  - "Body"
+- Body
 tags:
-  - "Body scrub"
+- Body scrub
-  - "Smooth skin"
+- Smooth skin
-  - "Body"
+- Body

 ---
 Finding the perfect skin care routine for your face is great, but a routine for skin care for your body is a must too.
 Just as you should use a facial cleanser, exfoliator, and moisturizer (and more) on your face, you should also use skin care products on the skin below your neck.
 Dry, itchy, aged skin on your body takes away from the glowing complexion you've worked so hard to achieve.

 If you've been neglecting the skin on your body, it's time to create a body skin care routine.
 A basic body skin care routine can be easy and fast.
 You just need a bit of organisation and the right tools.